hat benefits can I expect to receive as a volunteer?

-Volunteers receive free admission to the park while volunteering, and may receive free camping or other accommodations as well, depending on the project and its duration.
-Meals are usually not provided.
-Reimbursements for travel, meals, or other expenses may be available for some long-term projects.
-Participants in some projects may earn T-shirts, ball caps, volunteer pins, or other tokens of appreciation if sponsors are available.
+Volunteers receive free admission to the park while volunteering, and may receive free camping or other accommodations as well, depending on the project and its duration (please see the housing question above).
+Meals are not provided.
+Annually, there is a "volunteer recognition event" where volunteers receive various service awards depending on their hours worked.
 And, of course, all volunteers have the opportunity to do meaningful work with interesting people in a National Park setting!

 Can I get educational or community service credit for volunteering?

-Yes—but we receive far more requests for such projects every year than we are able to accommodate.
-If you’d like to participate, contact the Volunteer Program Manager and ask what options might be available.
-Spring and summer are the most likely seasons.
-Be specific about what kinds of work you’d like to help with, and don’t depend on Mount Rainier as your only option for finding a project.
+Yes-but we receive far more requests for such projects every year than we are able to accommodate.
+If you'd like to participate, contact the Volunteer Program Manager and ask what options might be available.
+Spring and summer are the most likely seasons to work on your project.
+Be specific about what kinds of work you'd like to help with.

 I don't have time to volunteer.
 How else can I contribute?

-Mount Rainier National Park works closely with several local non-profit organizations that support the park and its goals.
+We work closely with several local non-profit organizations that support the park and its goals.
 The Student Conservation Association helps with our youth volunteer and internship programs, and is actively involved in recruiting young people for work in public lands nationwide.
-Washington’s National Park Fund is a non-profit organization dedicated to raising funds for projects in Mount Rainier, North Cascades, and Olympic National Parks.
-The Washington Trails Association leads volunteer projects on public lands throughout the state, publishes a monthly magazine, and is also active in public policy advocacy.
-The National Parks Conservation Association's website offers many tools for keeping informed about, and participating in, issues relating to national parks nation-wide.
-The Mountaineers is a local outdoor recreation group dedicated not only to enjoying Washington's wild lands but also to preserving and sharing their histories.
+The Rocky Mountain Conservancy (RMC) is one of sixty-five cooperating associations nationwide that work with the national park system.
+Established on July 8, 1931 RMC is one of the oldest cooperating organizations in the nation.
+Its nonprofit, corporate charter was issued on June 20, 1955.
+For more information, including how to donate to Rocky Mountain National Park, go to the Rocky Mountain Conservancy's website. (www.rmconservancy.org).
+The National Parks Conservancy's website offers many tools for keeping informed about, and participating in, issues relating to national parks nation-wide.
 All of these organizations have websites packed with ideas for getting involved, from building trails to writing letters, from donating money to participating in discussions about park policy.
 Find your own way to get involved -- and thank you for your generous support!